https://www.frost.miami.edu/index.html

 1. A required musicology course, which will include substantial evaluated and revised writing components.

-2. A Senior recital or culminating project, which will include evaluated communication skills in attracting an audience, engaging an audience during performance, and preparing program notes or similar media as appropriate to the medium/venue.
+2. A senior recital or culminating project, which will include evaluated communication skills in attracting an audience, engaging an audience during performance, and preparing program notes or similar media as appropriate to the medium/venue.

 3. One required course in their major which will include discipline specific communication skills.